-Students of Computer Science can go on to study a range of subjects at degree level.
-Many university courses offer Computer Science degrees which this course would support and lead on from.
-Computer Science is a valuable subject over a range of careers including web development, computer programming and software development.
-There are very few careers for which Computer Science would not be a useful supporting qualification.
+Students of Computer Science can go on to study a range of Students of ICT go on to study a range of subjects at degree level. subjects at degree level.
+Many university courses offer Computer Many university courses offer ICT modules which this course would Science degrees which this course would support and lead on support.
+Other students are given opportunities on apprenticeships from.
+Computer Science is a valuable subject over a range of or within employment for a range of organisations.
+ICT is a valuable careers including web development, computer programming subject over a range of careers and there are very few careers for and software development.
+There are very few careers for which which ICT would not be a useful supporting qualification.
+Computer Science would not be a useful supporting qualification.